Friday, March 30, 2012

 nursing home worker sexually assaulted resident

+An employee of a St. Paul nursing home is accused of exposing himself and sexually assaulting a nursing home resident, according the Minnesota Department of Health report.
 The state agency said the alleged nursing home assault incidents took place at the Highland Chateau Health Care Center, according to a report made public Tuesday, March 20.
 The nursing home, located at 2319 W. Seventh St. in the Highland neighborhood, self-reported the case.
+According to the health department report, a resident told a state inspector that an employee had...

 Roscommon West Roxbury on National Watch List - Memberofthefamily.net

-"Based on the annual and complaint survey data reported by CMS as of 02/26/12 , this home is listed because in at least one area they caused actual harm to a patient and/or subjected the patients to immediate jeopardy.
+According to the website: http://www.memberofthefamily.net/watch/225499.htm"Based on the annual and complaint survey data reported by CMS as of 02/26/12 , this home is listed because in at least one area they caused actual harm to a patient and/or subjected the patients to immediate jeopardy.
 More recent reports/corrections may be available.
 Check with the nursing home administrator.
 Actual harm is indicated by a score of G, H, I, while J, K, L indicate immediate jeopardy.
-The color coding scheme is explained in the site.
+The color coding scheme is explained in the si...

 Thursday, March 22, 2012